jupyter/governance/_sources/jupyter_foundation.md

 ## Decision making

-The Jupyter Foundation Governing Board follows the decision-making policies in the Jupyter Foundation charter.
+The Jupyter Foundation Governing Board follows the decision-making policies in the [Jupyter Foundation charter](#jupyter-foundation-charter).

-## Jupyter Foundation Charter

-A draft (as of July 2, 2024) of the Jupyter Foundation participation agreement, which establishes the relationship with foundation members, is [here](jupyter_foundation_participation_agreement_draft-20240702.pdf).
-The Jupyter Foundation charter is included as Exhibit B of the participation agreement.